jhw2167/BO1-Reimagined-expanded/README.md

   _**"PerkaPunch"ed**_ perks are permament.
 And come with the following special effects:

   **Juggernog:**
-  - Set pro perk
+  - Perk is permanent
   - Player Max Health now 325

   **Quick Revive:**
-  - Set pro perk
+  - Perk is permanent
   - Trigger zombie blood for revived players
-  - Larger revive radius for QR
+  - Larger revive radius
+  - Points are not lost while a player with Quick Revive Pro is near a downed player (Apocalypes mode only)

   **Speed Cola:**
-  - Set pro perk
-  - Can't speed up reload or anything, those times are set
+  - Perk is permanent
   - Magic reload
     - After 3.5 seconds, your secondary gun is reloaded for you
     - Send pulse when reloading that slows time around you (Not Implemented)
+  - Drinking perks is extremely fast (Not implemented)
+  - Melee animation is extremely fast (Not implemented)

   **Double Tap:**
-  - Set pro perk
+  - Perk is permanent
   - Provides bullet penetration of up to 6 zombies

   **Stamina:**
-  - Set pro perk
+  - Perk is permanent
-  - Further speed increase, look into SetPlayerMoveSpeed (Not Implemented)
+  - Further speed increase
+  - Melee attacks deal double damage
-  - When you sprint, go into a ghost mode for 2 seconds
+  - When you melee then sprint, go into a ghost mode for 3 seconds allowing you to run through zombies
-    - Add zombie blood
-    - Trigger zombie blood fx for 2 seconds
-    - All zombies in radius, collision off for 2 seconds

   **Phd:**
-  - Set pro perk
+  - Perk is permanent
   - Larger splash area and damage with all explosive weapons and flop
   - Longer lasting Hellfire
+  - Any dolphin dive will trigger PhD effects
+  - Closest zombies to PhD explosion are knocked down, hellfire is applied

   **Deadshot:**
-  - Set pro perk
+  - Perk is permanent
   - Base 1.5 damage increase when ADS on bullet weapons
   - Hitmarkers on hitting zombies
+  - Each successive headshot or weak point hit gives your next shot an additional 5% damage, stackable
   - Red hitmarker on hitting zombie weak spot (Not Implemented)
-  - Each successive headshot or weak point hit gives your next shot an additional 5% damage, stackable
   - HUD showcases current streak (Not Implemented)

   **Mule Kick:**
-  - Set pro perk
+  - Perk is permanent
   - 3rd weapon permanent - don't lose perk
   - Give player max ammo on purchase

 **Electric Cherry (Not Implemented):**
+- Reloading your weapon emits an electric shock that stuns and damages nearby zombies
-  - Widows effect except with electricity, when zombie hits you, 30s cooldown
+- Widows effect except with electricity, when a zombie hits you, 10s cooldown, small radius (upgraded)
-  - Effect always full charge
+- Electric pulse effect is always full charge (upgraded)

-  **Vulture Aid (Not Implemented):**
+**Vulture Aid 2.0 (Not Implemented):**
+- Visualize all perks and drops on the map
+- Visual indicator of all bosses on the map - or monkeys
+- Visual indicator of the last few zombies remaining on the map
+- Button to disable HUD display elements
+- Knifing zombies gives bonus points
+- Zombies ignore you for the first 10 seconds every round (upgraded)
+- Drops you pick up last longer (upgraded)
+- Zombies with drops glow (upgraded)
-  - See zombies' eyes around near corners, or maybe turn it on/off
+- See zombies' glowing eyes through walls and around corners (upgraded)

-  - Increase ammo recovery
-  - See which zombies will produce drops
+**Widows Wine 2.0 (Not Implemented):**
+- HUD effect notifies when a zombie is behind you
+- Bullets poison zombies and do Damage Over Time, reduce them to half health over 5 seconds
+  - only applies to zombies with minimum half health
+- Given web grenades that stop zombies, act as claymores/static semtex (upgraded)
+- Poison reduces to 1/4 health over 10 seconds (keep zombies alive longer) (upgraded)